thefinn93/munin-plugins/cjdns/README.md

 ## cjdns_bandwidth
 Show's each peer's bandwidth usage thanks to [this](https://github.com/cjdelisle/cjdns/pull/284).
 Labels each peer based on the "user" field, if available (only available on incoming peers), otherwise just public key.
-If the enviromenal variable NAMES is set to a non empty string, it will use those names as well (names in this file override "user" from cjdns):
+If the environmental variable NAMES is set to a non empty string, it will use those names as well (names in this file override "user" from cjdns):